 Overview of the department

 The University of Alabama has been educating dietitians for over seventy five years.
 The department offers one undergraduate program in Hospitality Management (RHM) and two in Food and Nutrition (FN).
 Both the Coordinated Program in Dietetics and the Didactic Program in Dietetics lead to the credential of the registered dietitian.

 The master of science in human nutrition is a 30 semester-hour program designed to prepare registered dietitians to practice dietetics at an advanced level and/or to pursue doctoral study.
 The program develops research skills, stimulates independent thought, and provides up-to-date knowledge in food and nutrition.
 The masters degree is available through distance education.
 The degree requirements and course content are the same regardless of where it is completed—on-campus or through distance education.

 The master of science degree is offered through the College of Human Environmental Science.
-Students may specialize in the Restaurant and Hospitality Management (RHM) program, located within the Department of Human Nutrition and Hospitality Management.
+Students may specialize in the Hospitality Management (RHM) Program, located within the Department of Human Nutrition and Hospitality Management.